 A: We frequently take into account future growth plans when designing your system.
 The choice of inverter can be influenced by near-term expectations about power usage and in some cases it may make sense to include excess capacity now and simply add more modules later.
 We'll discuss this with you and explore a variety of options to meet your needs now and in the future.

-Q: How much weight will this put on my roof?
+Q: What will this do to my roof?

 Q: I hear XXXXXXX's modules are the most efficient.
 Wouldn't those be the best choice?

-Q: I've never heard of the companies that make inverters (e.g., Xantrex, SMA, SatCon).
+Q: I've never heard of the companies that make inverters (e.g., SMA, ABB, Schneider, etc.).
 How can I trust them?

 Subsidies & Economics